espm-288/website/content/_index.md

 We will use [Grolemund and Wickham's *R For Data Science*](http://amzn.to/2aHLAQ1) as the primary text for this course.
 A hard copy of the book is not required and the openly licensed full text can be found on the [author's website for this book](http://r4ds.had.co.nz/).

-Students will also be referred to sections in [Wickham's *Advanced R*](http://adv-r.had.co.nz/) for more on fundamentals of R programming, as well as various other references as necessary.
+Additional reading material will be linked from the syllabus.
+Please be sure to review the relevant reading prior to each class session.